-- Please note that we are not responsible for the operation of third-party cookies.
+- Please note that we are not responsible for the operation of third-party cookies such as Marketo and Google Analytics.
 The data collection, use, and sharing practices of these third parties is governed by their privacy policies and differ from those found in this Policy.

 Index Exchange Platform

 As noted previously, the Index Exchange Platform is our technology that helps our clients deliver advertising to you.
 The Platform uses the following first-party cookies to facilitate the delivery of advertising.
 Please note that cookies are limited to websites only.
 They are not applicable to mobile or digital video programming apps that you visit.